 Don't forget to include link to measuring width and height from oblique imagery and link to the rest of the measurement tools

-The MapBrowser's measurement tools use appropriate local representations of the Earth's surface and are typically accurate to +/- 15 cm for distances up to 200 m.
-To use the Line feature:
+The MapBrowser measurement tools use appropriate local representations of the Earth's surface and are typically accurate to +/- 15 cm for distances up to 200 m.

-h.
-You can click and drag the starting or ending control points to reposition them – the measurement will update automatically.
+- To reposition an existing line, simply click and drag the starting and ending control points; the measurement will update automatically.

-j.
-To remove all measurement objects, click Clear.
+- To delete all measurement objects, click Clear.